7

 Looking for bigger batches?

 If 1.5 quarts of ice cream just isn't enough, you're going to need a bigger bowl!
-And that means the Cusinart ICE-30BC.
+And that means the Cuisinart ICE-30.
 Like the ICE-21, it's simple, robust and reliable.
 But it has a 2 quart (1.9 litre) bowl.

-I don't think there's any significant difference in the quality of the ice cream they make.
+I don't think there's a really significant difference in the quality of the ice cream they make.
 This is all about how much ice cream you want to make.

-Looking for a machine with a built in freezer?
+Looking for a machine with a built-in compressor?

 Bear in mind that these machines are always going to be significantly bigger than a machine with a removable bowl.